 - you have lots of infections or severe infections.

 - Cladribine, which you have as an injection under your skin (subcutaneous injection) or through a drip into a vein (an intravenous infusion).
-Depending on how you are having cladribine and the usual practice at your hospital, you either have treatment every day for 5 to 7 days, or once a week for 5 to 6 weeks.
+Treatment is usually either given daily for up to 7 days, or once a week for 5 to 6 weeks.

-- Pentostatin, which you have through a drip into a vein once every two weeks.
+- Pentostatin, which you have through a drip into a vein once every 2 to 3 weeks.
 You carry on having treatment until most of your blood counts return to normal levels, which is typically 4 to 5 months after starting treatment.

 Your medical team will discuss the options with you to decide on the best course of treatment for you.
 They will also give you information about the typical side effects of the treatment they recommend.
-Macmillan Cancer Support have more information about cladribine, pentostatin and interferon-alfa and their possible side effects.
+Macmillan Cancer Support have more information about cladribine and pentostatin and their possible side effects.

-- A partial response means your blood counts have returned to normal, there are no abnormal cells in your bloodstream, your spleen and liver have shrunk by at least half, and the number of abnormal cells in your bone marrow has reduced by at least half.
+- and the number of abnormal cells in your bone marrow has reduced by at least half.

 Treatment to relieve or prevent symptoms

-As well as treatments to control the hairy cell leukaemia, you are likely to have treatments to help relieve your symptoms or prevent infections.
+As well as treatments to control the hairy cell leukaemia, you may have treatment to help relieve your symptoms or prevent infections.
 These might include: